ellinzhao/equitable_irt/README.md

+Run `pip install -e .` while in this directory.

 ## Pipeline
 Assume we have data from a subject in the `0110_name` folder.
 Make sure the metadata for the subject is in the CSV file.
 1. Detect and save landmarks: